MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 category: Misc
 ---

-> Below are a set of pattern's I apply to C# code, these patterns may port to other languages but it is important to note they are context specific patterns and advice.
+> Below are a set of pattern's I apply to C# code, these patterns may port to other languages.

 I would like to spend some time on nulls.
 Before you tackle nulls you should first understand the difference between reference type variables and value type variables.
 I'm going to assume you already have this understanding.